it's often best to engage specialist solicitors right from the start

 (person making their will has been put under unreasonable pressure to sign the will or make changes).

-Parties intending to challenge wills are are strongly advised to seek legal advice before taking any action because a challenge often involves family relationships that parties may prefer to keep intact where possible.
+Parties intending to challenge wills are strongly advised to seek legal advice before taking any action.

 A will must reflect the free informed wishes of the Deceased.
 If someone bullied or tricked them into making a will (or changing their existing will) in terms that did not reflect their true wishes, the court may set it aside.